RoGUE RIVER Fly Fishing Report

 ALEX’s current FISHING REPORT

-(UPDATED 12/23/24)
+(UPDATED 1/23/25)

 ROGUE

 Nymphing is always good using flashy stoneflies followed up by copper johns, steelhead brassies, egg patterns, and other bright colored droppers you like in size #8 -#12.
+In the upper river I would imagine more natural stonefly patterns would work better, as the summer fish in that section have been in the river long enough to get more “trouty” (meaning eat more natural bugs).

 If you haven’t come out with Rogue Valley Anglers’ guides you need to, as I guided for almost 20 years and know exactly who the best guides on the river are and won’t hire anyone else.
 My guides and I have floated the Rogue fly fishing thousands of days, and all caught/netted thousands of big trout and steelhead.
 This is our lives and passions and what we do every day of the year.
 We don’t work other jobs and dress up as fly fishing guides for part of the year like so many on this river.
 Every year I see more people guiding who just started fly fishing a couple years ago, got bought a boat, and have floated the river 20 times in their lives.
 I’ve even seen a couple guides running spey trips who don’t even own spey rods, much less know how to use them.
 Make sure you know exactly who your guide is and how long they have been religiously fly fishing if you truly want the best experience possible.
 Anyone who runs gear trips is not a fly fishing guide, although many will tell you they are because they “guide” fly fishing trips a couple times a year.